gnhdnb/waveform-encoder/README.md

-# Encoding monophonic timbres with pitch variation
+# Encoding monophonic signal with pitch variation

 This repo contains:
 - Tooling to split monophonic signal into a set of fixed-size waveforms and to reconstruct the signal